SoftwareAG/c8y-docs/content/users-guide/device-management-bundle/managing-device-data.md

 The icon on the left of each entry indicates if the certificate is active (green) or inactive (red).
 At any given time a tenant can have any number of active or inactive certificates.

-Expand a certificate by clicking the arrow icon on the right to view more details.
+Expand a certificate by clicking the arrow icon at the right to view more details.

 ![Trusted certificates Entry](/images/users-guide/DeviceManagement/devmgmt-trusted-certificates-entry.png)

-The information in the table on the right side is extracted from the provided certificate.
+The information in the table at the right side is extracted from the provided certificate.
 The content is read-only and cannot be changed.

 ![Trusted certificate details](/images/users-guide/DeviceManagement/devmgmt-trusted-certificates-details.png)